simonnickel/snap-swift-data/README.md

 The implementation relies on current CoreData / SwiftData implementation details.
 This means it might break with future versions of SwiftData.
 Please use carefully.

-This should not be necessary at all and supported by SwiftData (FB13577205).
+Nothing in this package should not be necessary at all and be supported by SwiftData (FB13577205).

 ## Good to know